Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Can I just get a tummy tuck skin only removed?

-Yes you can, if you have enough loose skin to remove.
+Yes, you can get a skin only abdominoplasty if you have enough loose skin to remove.

 Unfortunately, it is very difficult if not impossible to tighten up belly skin without surgery.
 There are nonsurgical options, however results aren't as predictable.